Eco-Flow/training/docs/nfcore_rnaseq.md

 Spend 10 minutes exploring the output documentation, and by this time your pipeline run should have finished so you can then explore your own results.

 <br/>

+**6. Check the FASTQC results**

-6. Find the FASTQC results (in the output directory you chose) and check that the reads were of sufficient quality.
+Find (in the output directory you chose) and check that the reads were of sufficient quality.
 <br/>
-To know what the fastq quality scores should look like, follow this guide: https://bioinfo.cd-genomics.com/quality-control-how-do-you-read-your-fastqc-results.html
+To know what the fastq quality scores should look like, follow this guide:

+https://bioinfo.cd-genomics.com/quality-control-how-do-you-read-your-fastqc-results.html